Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 The following arguments are also required for the ``baker add`` transaction:

-- ``--open-delegation-for`` sets whether the baker's pool is open for delegators.
+- ``--open-delegation-for`` sets whether the validator's staking pool is open for delegators.
 Options are: ``none`` (no delegators will be allowed), ``all`` (any account can delegate), ``existing`` (only existing delegators can delegate).
-- ``--baker-url`` is the URL for baker information.
-The URL should resolve to (JSON-formatted) metadata about the baker.
+- ``--baker-url`` is the URL for validator information.
+The URL should resolve to (JSON-formatted) metadata about the validator.
-- ``--out`` can be used to write a baker credential file containing the baker ID (and the supplied keys) to use when starting a baker node.
+- ``--out`` can be used to write a validator credential file containing the validator ID (and the supplied keys) to use when starting a validator node.
-- ``--delegation-transaction-fee-commission`` specifies the transaction fee commission for the baker pool.
+- ``--delegation-transaction-fee-commission`` specifies the transaction fee commission for the staking pool.
-- ``--delegation-baking-commission`` specifies the baking commission for the baker pool.
+- ``--delegation-baking-commission`` specifies the validation commission for the staking pool.
-- ``--delegation-finalization-commission`` specifies the finalization commission for the baker pool.

 ..
 Note::